-Corey Lewis began his career at WBUR in 2002 as director of corporate support.
-He was additionally made director of development in 2003.
-He was appointed station manager in 2005 and brought programming syndication, membership and later, marketing under the same umbrella to create a team of managers where the synergies paid substantial dividends to WBUR.
-Having all the business and fundraising units under one roof created new opportunities to increase funding, expand our reach and retain more of our support for news and programming initiatives.
+Corey Lewis began his career at WBUR in 2002 as Director of Corporate Support and was additionally made Director of Development in 2003.
+He was appointed Station Manager in 2005 and brought Programming Syndication, Membership, Development, Underwriting, and Marketing under the same umbrella to create a team of managers where the synergies paid substantial dividends to WBUR.
+Having all the business and fundraising units under one roof created new opportunities to increase funding, expand WBUR’s reach and retain more support for news and programming initiatives.

 In this dual role, Corey oversaw an increase in revenue, cost controls and efficiencies that helped strengthen the relationships between WBUR and its stakeholders.
 Corey also guided the station in its first ventures in satellite radio broadcasting and external marketing in an effort to expand to a larger audience WBUR’s mission of public education.

 Corey employs the success of WBUR to improve the state of the public media system nationwide.
 He is a founding member of the Public Radio Audience Measurement Committee ensuring accurate measurement and audience impact through Nielsen for public media to evaluate and enhance their services.
 He also serves on the CPB Radio Review Panel for the CSG grants distributed to stations across the country to ensure access for universal service to listeners and the viability of public media.